xoxzo/blog.xoxzo.com/content/The Way We Work/wfh-covid19-03-video-conferencing-en.md

-Title: [WFH Series] Episode 02: Video conferencing tools that we tried: A short review
+Title: [WFH Series] Episode 2: Video conferencing tools that we tried: A short review
-Date: 2020-05-01 11:00
+Date: 2020-05-04 11:00
 Author: Iqbal Abdullah
 Tags: covid19; remotework; 2020; workfromhome;
 Slug: wfh-series-video-conferencing-tools-review-2
 Lang: en
-Thumbnail: images/recruit-works-image.jpg
+Thumbnail: images/video-conferencing-review/meet-screenshot.png
 Summary: A short review on video conferencing tools that we tried.
 Maybe you'll find the one that fits your needs here.

-# Reviewing video conferencing tools
+# WFH Series: Episode 2: Reviewing video conferencing tools

 We tried out a few video conferencing tools to see if they fit with how we work and our environment.
 Below is a simple review of the tools that we tried out and